mah427/new_jersey_arbitration/arbitration_awards_notes.md

 ## General Structure

-**Each arbitrator has template which they use to format the awards:**
+**Each arbitrator has template which they use to format the awards.
+This formatting will assist in writing rules to help split the text into sections (especaially if formatting of OCR'ed pds if maintained using ABBYY)**

 ### Cure, I: